Tampa YMCA FAQs

 If your membership has been inactive for more than 60 days, you must pay the joining fee to renew your membership.
 If you are a YMCA member at any other association than Tampa, you can provide your Tampa Y with a letter on your current association’s stationary.
 The letter needs to state you paid their YMCA association or location a joining fee (and the amount paid) in order to receive a credit toward the Tampa Metro YMCA joining fee (for the amount previously paid).

 Your membership is very important to us, and we want to handle each membership cancellation with the attention it deserves.
-You may terminate your membership at any time with written 30-day notice.
-This must be done in person by providing a signed request for cancellation form.
-Note: the Tampa YMCA will not accept phone calls for cancellation.
+You may terminate your membership at any time.
+Please contact the Tampa YMCA 813-224-9622.

 The EIN for the Tampa Metro YMCA is 59-1742909.
 There is one tax id for our entire organization.